 - U.S. total imports of agricultural products from Costa Rica totaled $1.6 billion in 2018.
 Leading categories include: other fresh fruit ($566 million), bananas and plantains ($403 million), coffee, unroasted ($165 million), processed fruit & vegetables ($121 million), and fruit & vegetable juices ($76 million).

-- U.S. imports of services from Costa Rica were an estimated $2.8 billion in 2017, 1.2% ($34 million) less than 2016, but 88.3% greater than 2007 levels.
-Leading services imports from Costa Rica to the U.S. were in the travel, professional and management services, and telecommunications, computer, and information services sectors.
+- U.S. imports of services from Costa Rica were an estimated $3.5 billion in 2018, 22.8% ($646 million) more than 2017, and 123% greater than 2008 levels.
+Leading services imports from Costa Rica to the U.S. were in the travel, professional and management services, and technical and other services sectors.

 - The U.S. goods trade surplus with Costa Rica was $1.6 billion in 2018, a 2.2% increase ($35 million) over 2017.